correlation-one/C1GamesStarterKit/README.md

 Zip the entire algo directory or run the `archive_algo.sh` script to zip an algo.
 It will be saved in the /dist directory and can then be uploaded on terminal.c1games.com/myalgos to compete in ranked matches.

-While using AIGamesStarterKit as your working directory, to zip an algo in the algos folder, you can use
+While using C1GamesStarterKit as your working directory, to zip an algo in the algos folder, you can use

     $ scripts/archive_algo.sh dist/renamed-algo.zip algos/renamed-algo

-Check out all the [C1 CLI Commands](https://github.com/correlation-one/AIGamesStarterKit/blob/dev/docs/C1_CLI_COMMANDS.md) for more information.
+Check out all the [C1 CLI Commands](https://github.com/correlation-one/C1GamesStarterKit/blob/dev/docs/C1_CLI_COMMANDS.md) for more information.

 ### Custom Config